 The placenta connects the fetus (unborn baby) to the mother's uterus.
 It allows the baby to get nutrients, blood, and oxygen from the mother.
 It also helps the baby get rid of waste.

-Placenta abruptio (abruption) is when the placenta separates from the inner wall of the uterus before the baby is born.
+Placenta abruptio (also called placental abruption) is when the placenta separates from the inner wall of the uterus before the baby is born.

 In most pregnancies, the placenta stays attached to the upper part of the uterine wall.

 In a small number of pregnancies, the placenta detaches (pulls itself from the wall of the uterus) too early.
 Most of the time, only part of the placenta pulls away.
 Other times it pulls away completely.
-This usually happens in the third trimester.
+If this happens, it is usually in the 3rd trimester.

 The placenta is the lifeline of a fetus.
 Serious problems occur if it detaches.
 The baby gets less oxygen and fewer nutrients.
-Most babies survive it, but it is fatal for some.
-It is rarely fatal for the mother.
+Some babies become growth restricted (very small), and in a small number of cases, it is fatal.
+It can also cause significant blood loss for the mother.

 No one knows what causes placental abruption.
 But these factors raise a woman's risk for it: